Aloklok/React/flashcard-app/readme.md

 1. As mentioned above,(presentational component and container component)[https://medium.com/@learnreact/container-components-c0e67432e005#.llyv729ol] are seperated,at this point we can reuse the presentational component. more info : (smart-and-dumb-components)[https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.b74468pn0]

-1.Use (react-router)[https://github.com/ReactTraining/react-router] to keeps UI in sync with the URL,since the components need the parameters of URL to deal with data, Use (react-router-redux)[https://github.com/reactjs/react-router-redux] keep a copy of the current location hidden in state,so we can fetch the the URL object in every container component.
+1. Use (react-router)[https://github.com/ReactTraining/react-router] to keeps UI in sync with the URL,since the components need the parameters of URL to deal with data, Use (react-router-redux)[https://github.com/reactjs/react-router-redux] keep a copy of the current location hidden in state,so we can fetch the the URL object in every container component.

-1.Use (express)[http://expressjs.com/] as a server to store data.
+1. Use (express)[http://expressjs.com/] as a server to store data.